civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 ---
-title: The Importance of the "Starting Point" in Tracking COVID
+title: The Importance of the "Starting Point" in Tracking COVID by Region
 author: Griffin Kantz
 date: 2020-06-15
 excerpt: ""